desmos-labs/desmos/x/profiles/spec/01_concepts.md

 Application links validity is checked using a multi-step verification process described inside the [_"Themis"_ repository](https://github.com/desmos-labs/themis).

 ### States of an application link
 During its lifetime, an application link can have different states.
-Here is a comprehensive lists of all the values the `State` field can assume:
+Here it is a comprehensive lists of all the values the `State` field can assume:

 - `APPLICATION_LINK_STATE_INITIALIZED_UNSPECIFIED` if the link has just been created, and the verification process is pending to be started;
 - `APPLICATION_LINK_STATE_VERIFICATION_STARTED` if the verification process has started;